Right now, as I type this, you could be leaving money on the table because you’ve overlooked long-tail keywords in your niche.

 First, we can modify an example I used in my post on keyword difficulty to immediately see how expanding on a head term can transform it into a powerful long-tail.

-Here’s the search volume and keyword difficulty for the head term, “art.”
+Here’s the keyword search volume and difficulty level for the head term, “art.”

 We can start to make the keyword more specific (medium-tail) with the term “art prints”: